raspberrypilearning/3D-scene/en/step_5.md

 ![Enter full screen](images/enter-full-screen.png)

 Run your project.
-When you have finished, click the **Full Screen Control** icon again to go back to .
+When you have finished, click the **Full Screen Control** icon to minimise the project and go back to the editor.

 ![Exit full screen](images/exit-full-screen.png)